LeonisX/space-trader/README.md

 * On sell, plunder, jettison - show goods with bold
 * After disabling can fully destroy without encounter ending
 * Sell - add goods to planet
+* Find system - buttons do not fit

 ### Princess